librity/ft_netmon/README.md

 $ make
 ```

-It should create a `monitoring` executable in the project's root directory,
-that you can run with `sudo ./monitoring`.
+It should create a `monitoring` executable that you can run with `sudo ./monitoring`.

 ### 🏳️ Options and Flags